deciduously/music/post.md

 *[top](#table-of-contents)*

-Before getting started, \ensure you have at least the default stable Rust toolchain [installed](https://www.rust-lang.org/tools/install).
-If you've previously installed `rustup` at any point, just issue `rustup update`.
-This code was written with `rustc` [version 1.39](https://blog.rust-lang.org/2019/11/07/Rust-1.39.0.html) for [Rust 2018](https://doc.rust-lang.org/nightly/edition-guide/rust-2018/edition-changes.html).
+Before getting started, ensure you have at least the default stable Rust toolchain [installed](https://www.rust-lang.org/tools/install).
+If you've previously installed `rustup` at any point, just issue `rustup update` to grab the latest stable build.
+This code was written with `rustc` [version 1.39.0](https://blog.rust-lang.org/2019/11/07/Rust-1.39.0.html) (released [November 4](https://en.wikipedia.org/wiki/November_4), [2019](https://en.wikipedia.org/wiki/2019)), but should compile on any version compatible with [Rust 2018](https://doc.rust-lang.org/edition-guide/rust-2018/index.html).

 Then, spin up a new library project: